LMC is proud to offer for sale this 1970 Plymouth ‘Cuda 440 Six-Pack.

 For 1970 Barracuda/Barracuda Gran Coupe/’Cuda line up had many powerplant options ranging from a new 198 ci six to the mighty 426ci Hemi.
 Just below the Hemi powerplant in terms of horsepower was the 440ci Six Pack which was considered by most a better engine on the street.
 Best of all, this entire package could be had for roughly half the price of the Hemi’s $830.65 admission ticket.
 Street racers went wild, ordering them like lollipops.

 This factory “V” code 1970 Plymouth ‘Cuda 440 Six Pack shows beautifully in the extremely rare and sought after EW1 Alpine White complemented by black hockey stick stripes and a black leatherette bucket seat interior.
 Powered by a numbers matching V-Code 440ci Six Pack engine with a 4 speed pistol grip transmission, the car is complete with the Track Pack option with 3.54 ratio Dana 60 axle The Six-Pack’s superb breathing is aided further with the N96 Carb Fresh Air Package, more commonly known as the Shaker.
-Slide inside this ‘Cuda to find a black leather interior with cloth inserts, consisting of dual front buckets up front and a comfortable bench in the rear.
+Slide inside this ‘Cuda to find a black leatherette interior consisting of dual front buckets up front and a comfortable bench in the rear.
 To help the ‘Cuda driver monitor his or her machine, this car is equipped with the A62 Rallye Instrumentation Package, which includes a tach, trip odometer, 150-MPH speedometer, and more.
-This ‘Cuda has received a quality restoration in its correct EW1 Alpine White colour with the underside finished in the factory correct primer with body color overspray.
+This ‘Cuda has received a quality restoration in its correct EW1 Alpine White colour with the underside finished in the body color.
 Finishing touches include trim mouldings, as well as rear window louvers and a rear spoiler.

 1970 Plymouth ‘Cuda 440 "Six Pack" there were only 902 4-speed coupe versions ever produced.
 With a beautiful restoration, numbers-matching 440 Six Pack engine and a 4-speed manual transmission this ‘Cuda would be a great addition to any Mopar collection.